-Ongoing fight against climate change
+The ongoing fight against climate change

 AlphaSense research revealed dozens of examples of green building initiatives by corporations, governments, and partnerships between the two that focus on both new development and revamping existing buildings to eliminate outdated and environmentally detrimental features.

-- The Canadian Green Building Council (CaCBG) recently awarded BentallGreenOak (BGO) it’s national Green Building Pioneer Award for its delivery of customized climate resilience plans to 413 properties in their North American portfolio encompassing 75 million square feet.
+- The Canadian Green Building Council (CaCBG) recently awarded BentallGreenOak (BGO) its national Green Building Pioneer Award for its delivery of customized climate resilience plans to 413 properties in their North American portfolio encompassing 75 million square feet.

-- As part of their Strengthened Climate Plan, the Canadian government is investing $1.5 billion over the next five years in building projects that increase energy efficiency and promote social inclusion in underserved communities
+- As part of their Strengthened Climate Plan, the Canadian government is investing $1.5 billion over the next five years in building projects that increase energy efficiency and promote social inclusion in underserved communities.

 - New York Governor Andrew Cuomo approved funding for the Career Pathway Training Partnerships Program to train the next generation of contractors in green building methods like high-efficiency ventilation.

 - Earlier this year, climate-tech startup BlocPower raised $63 million in Series A funding to provide green heating and cool to aging buildings in U.S. urban cities.